SitecorePowerShell/Book/security.md

 </sitecore>
 ```

-The preferred way to override the settings is to use a configuration file.
+The preferred way to override the settings is through the use of a configuration file.

 **Example:** The following enables the file and media downloads.